-If you ask me what the ultimate road trip destination is, I wouldn't have to think twice.
+If you ask me what the ultimate road trip destination is, I wouldn’t have to think twice.
 New Zealand of course!
-And what's better way to do a road trip than in a campervan?
+And what’s a better way to do a road trip than in a campervan?

 I have friends that visited who loved every second of living in a camper and some who absolutely detested it.
 Admittedly though, they didn’t know what they were getting themselves into and did little research beforehand.

 Since the publication of my New Zealand Travel Guide, I receive emails from you on a daily basis often asking about tips on travelling in a motorhome in New Zealand.

 Are you thinking of renting a Motorhome in New Zealand?
 Here are 8 things you should know before.

 After road-tripping across many different countries and even buying my very own campervan in Europe I can say with confidence that I have learnt the ins and outs of motorhome travel.
 Today I will finally share those tips with you, along with a few photos to make you excited about your New Zealand road trip!